 Many applications will generally run faster when the computer's dynamic memory capacity is increased.
-The computer provides two DDR2 memory sockets, located underneath the System Device Cover.
+The computer provides two DDR2 memory sockets.
+There is one located underneath the System Device Cover and another one located underneath the keyboard.
 You can increase the amount of memory by replacing the existing one with a dual inline memory module (commonly known as SO-DIMM) of a higher capacity.
-The SO-DIMM can be 128MB, 256MB, 512MB, or 1024MB in capacity.
-The SO-DIMM is of type DDR2 SDRAM, has 200 pins and runs on 2.5V.
-The SO-DIMM should be PC2 3200 or PC2 4200 compliant.
+The SO-DIMM can be 256MB, 512MB, or 1024MB in capacity.
+The SO-DIMM is of type DDR2 SDRAM, has 200 pins and runs on 1.8V.